syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Load-on-demand.md

         TreeViewOnDemandCommand = new Command(ExecuteOnDemandLoading, CanExecuteOnDemandLoading);
     }

-    //CanExecuteOnDemandLoading method is called when each item is initialized and defines whether a load-on-demand feature is enabled for this item. private bool CanExecuteOnDemandLoading(object sender)
+    // CanExecute method is called when each item is initialized and defines whether a load-on-demand feature is enabled for this item. private bool CanExecuteOnDemandLoading(object sender)
     {
         var hasChildNodes = ((sender as TreeViewNode).Content as MusicInfo).HasChildNodes;